-The Union agrees that the Employer will exclude hours worked in the calculation of the hours for which the substituting employee would otherwise be entitled to overtime compensation, and that the Employer will not otherwise incur additional cost or impacts including, overtime because of an employee shift trades.
+The Union agrees that the Employer will exclude hours worked in the calculation of the hours for which the substituting Employee would otherwise be entitled to overtime compensation, and that the Employer will not otherwise incur additional cost or impacts including, overtime because of an Employee shift trades.

-Article 30 SENIORITY, LAYOFF & RECALL
+ARTICLE 30: SENIORITY, LAYOFF & RECALL

-30.1 Seniority
+30.1 SENIORITY

-"Seniority" will be computed on the basis of uninterrupted length of continuous service from the date of full-time hire with the Employer.
+"Seniority" will be computed on the basis of uninterrupted length of continuous service from the date of full-time hire with the Beavercreek Township Fire Department.
 A termination of employment lasting less than thirty-one (31) days will not constitute a break in continuous service.
-Once continuous service is broken, unless the employee is reinstated, the employee loses all previously accumulated seniority.
+Once continuous service is broken, unless the Employee is reinstated, the Employee loses all previously accumulated seniority.

-Approved leave of absence does not constitute a break in continuous service provided the employee follows the proper procedure for such leave and returns to active service immediately following the expiration of the approved leave.
+Approved leave of absence does not constitute a break in continuous service provided the Employee follows the proper procedure for such leave and returns to active immediately following the expiration of the approved leave.